Central Bank of Montenegro: History

 The Central Bank of Montenegro is the supreme institution of the monetary system of Montenegro.

-It was established by the Law on the Central Bank, in November 2000, and began its work on March 15, 2001, which makes it one of the youngest central banks in the world.
+It was established by the Law on the Central Bank in November 2000, and began its work on 15 March 2001, which makes it one of the youngest central banks in the world.

-The Constitution of Montenegro is defined as "an independent organization responsible for the monetary and financial stability and functioning of the banking system".
+The Constitution of Montenegro defined it as "an independent organization responsible for the monetary and financial stability and functioning of the banking system".
 In fulfilling the responsibilities assigned to the Constitution, the Bank, among other things: performs supervision of the banking system; performs and controls inter-bank payment operations in the country and abroad; acts as a fiscal agent, a banker and a state advisor, and performs regular macroeconomic analyzes, giving recommendations to the Government for Economic Policy.

-The Montenegrin economy is dollarized (eurized), since the monetary system of Montenegro is based on the euro, as the official means of payment, since the end of March 2002.
-Montenegro accepted the dollarization regime on November 2, 1999, when a two-tier system with a German brand and a dinar was introduced.
-Since January 2001, the sole means of payment was the German mark until the introduction of the euro in March 2002.

-One of the strategic objectives of the CBM is to join the Eurosystem, which would officially become a part of Montenegro.
+The Montenegrin monetary system was euroized on 2 November 1999, when the German Mark was adopted as legal tender alongside the Yugoslav Dinar.
+Since January 2001, the sole means of payment has been the German mark until the country unilaterally adopted the euro at end-March 2002.
+One of the Central Bank of Montenegro's strategic objectives of the CBM is to join the Eurosystem.

-The mission
+Operations

 The CBM is not an issuing bank, and it has the following powers and responsibilities in the performance of its functions determined by law: